NorthCoastChurch/IT-Policy/Security-Policy-8-Firewall.md

 - System errors
 - Blocked web sites
 - Attacks
-- Sending alerts to the {COMPANY-NAME} network administrators in the event of attacks or system errors
+- Sending alerts to the North Coast Church network administrators in the event of attacks or system errors
 - Backing up the firewalls